Akshay184/Data-Structures-and-Algorithms/dsa/graphs/README.md

 There are multiple topological sorting possible for a graph.
 For the graph given above one another topological sorting is: 1 2 3 5 4.

 **Time Complexity** = O(V + E)

+For topological sort for direted acyclic graph you can refer to [click here](https://cp-algorithms.com/graph/topological-sort.html)